More hostages and prisoners are slated for release as the Gaza truce holds

 In a surprise move, Hamas also freed several foreign workers captured in the attacks — 10 Thais and a Filipino.

-More than 12,000 Palestinians have been killed since the start of the conflict, according to Gaza's health ministry.
+Nearly 15,000 Palestinians have been killed since the start of the conflict and more than 30,000 wounded, according to the latest figures from Gaza's health ministry.

 Hospitals where the freed hostages were taken have reported that they are in generally good condition.
 Dr. Efrat Bron-Harlev, the CEO of Schneider Children's Medical Center, said the four children, three mothers and a grandmother there "are in the best and most caring hands."